paigeyeung/exoplanetresearchworkshop/index.md

 Welcome to the main page for the Exoplanet Research Workshop!
 We're excited that you're participating in this project.
 We meet weekly [in Zoom](https://stanford.zoom.us/j/2940180841){:target="_blank"} on Wednesdays at 1pm Pacific Time.

 If you have not signed up yet or would like to recruit your friends, here is the [signup form](https://docs.google.com/forms/d/e/1FAIpQLSdYdnDFFS7MinZQbgGAxN3ULTTshf0Q3tvWsC1YjVQKXwWkeQ/viewform?usp=send_form){:target="_blank"}.
+[Join the slack channel](https://join.slack.com/t/exoplanetrese-nug2480/shared_invite/zt-d63jj8jl-WFWgC0P9mOBvDLbJEvo5EQ){:target="_blank"} or email any of us to ask questions.

+Quinn: qperian@ohs.stanford.edu / quinn.perian@outlook.com (anything about EXOTIC, python -- more on this later, AIJ for windows, or questions about the project in general)
+Peyton:  peytonwrobertson@gmail.com
+Elliott: elliottq@ohs.stanford.edu (AIJ for Mac, EXOTIC offline, or anything else!)
+Ryan: ryanjc314@gmail.com
+Paige: paige.yeung@gmail.com (AIJ/DS9 on Catalina, general questions)
+Kalee: kaleeg@stanford.edu (especially for accessing the files if Gdrive misbehaves)

 ## Latest Update (April 6, 2020)